 At Workit, our program combines safe, FDA-approved medications—when clinically appropriate—with science-backed therapy with outstanding results.

 Selective serotonin reuptake inhibitors (SSRIs) are the safest and most proven first-line of treatment against depression.
 They affect brain chemistry and work by increasing serotonin levels in the brain.
-Many people see a reduction in their symptoms in two months.
+Many people begin to see a reduction of their symptoms within the first 2 months of treatment.
 SSRIs are not habit-forming, so they are a good option for many in addiction treatment.

 Serotonin and norepinephrine reuptake inhibitors (SNRIs) can be more effective for treating depression in some people.
 They affect brain chemistry by blocking the reuptake of the neurotransmitters serotonin and norepinephrine in the brain.
 SNRIs can also sometimes be used to treat other conditions, such as anxiety disorders and chronic pain.
 Your Workit clinician will help you choose the best medication for you.